cdl-geneseo/geneseo-dictionary/B/Butt-pirate.md

 # Butt pirate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt pirate

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Butt Pirate (NN): 35% of people surveyed identified it as a derogatory term for a gay male.
 25% identified it as people who enjoy having anal sex.